bielern/svelte-patent-cockpit/article/ARTICLE.md

     return response;
 }
 ```
-This hook look at every request coming to the server.
+This hook looks at every request coming to the server.
 If the request is for a protected page, it checks if there is a valid session cookie.
 If it is present, the session gets added to the `locals` variable; if not, the
 client is redirected to the `/login` page.